India Crypto Tax Calculator

 The India Crypto Tax Estimator applies the Section 115BBH VDA tax model for the 2025-26 assessment year.
 The calculation is straightforward but harsh: Gain = (Selling Price − Purchase Price) × Quantity.
 Then, Tax = Gain × 30%.
 There are no progressive brackets, no holding period discounts, and no annual exemption for crypto gains.
 Your regular income level does not affect the crypto tax rate at all.
 The only permitted deduction is the cost of acquisition, meaning you can subtract your original purchase price but nothing else, not even trading fees, blockchain gas fees, or exchange charges.
 If you incur a loss, it cannot be set off against current crypto gains, future crypto gains, or any other head of income such as salary or business income.
 The calculator also does not account for the 1% TDS already deducted by exchanges, which you can claim as a credit when filing your return.

-Track your gains throughout the year using the PnL calculator so you are prepared for end-of-year tax filing.
+Track your gains throughout the year using the Profit/Loss Calculator so you are prepared for end-of-year tax filing.
 To work out your cost basis across multiple buys, use the DCA calculator.

 India Tax Rules at a Glance